FunnyMonkey/fm-vagrant/README.md

 http://puppetlabs.com/

 ## Debugging
-Notes if the vagrant box fails to book and hangs at;
+If the vagrant box fails to boot and hangs at;
     [default] Waiting for VM to boot.
 This can take a few minutes.

 This seems to trigger randomly for me and I am unsure of the cause.
 Lots of